GWENRemake-Project/Gwen-Remade/BanProcess.md

 jday-broadcast: '&3%player% &7has been removed permanently from the network.'
 NOTE: CODE WILL BE EDITED SOON.

-In a perspective of a player.
+In a perspective of a player:
-ji says the wave is in a certain ammount of time. players warp to court, jail, prison, other and wait for JDay to occur JDAY occurs
+ji says the wave is in a certain ammount of time. players warp to court, jail, prison, or other structure and wait for JDay to occure.
+JDAY occurs
 Players are banned 1 by 1
-players notic all of the players that will be banned have 4 guardians floating above the suspects head. spreading the players so the chunk dosent get too laggy would be smart. use the /spreadnear command i think. the plyer explodes and the guardian goes away.
+players notice that all of the players that will be banned have 4 guardians floating above the suspects head. spreading the players so the chunk dosent get too laggy would be smart. use the /spreadnear command i think. the plyer explodes and the guardian goes away.
+After the explosion goes away the player is GONE! the player has been banned.

 WITH MOBSTACKER INSTALLED, THE 4 GUARDIANS DO SPAWN BUT THEY GET COMBINDED TO ONE MOB INSTANTLY.
 YOU ONLY SEE ONE GUARDIN INSTEAD OF 4
 ALSO THE GUARDIAN DOSENT GO AWAY CAUSE IT IS A NEW DIFFERENT ENTITY.
 TRY AND MAKE YOUR LAG CLEARER BYPASS GUARDIANS
-LIST OF THINGS THAT MESS WITH GWEN ANIMATION MOBSTACKER
+LIST OF THINGS THAT MESS WITH GWEN ANIMATION:
+MOBSTACKER
 REACT
 CLEARLAG
-MOB REMOVER PLUGINS
+MOB REMOVING PLUGINS
 PLUGINS THAT HALT SERVER ACTIVITY